awsdocs/amazon-rds-user-guide/doc_source/USER_Recommendations.md

       If the **Apply now** button appears for a recommendation but is unavailable \(grayed out\), the DB instance is not available\.
 You can apply recommendations immediately only if the DB instance status is **available**\.
 For example, you can't apply recommendations immediately to the DB instance if its status is **modifying**\.
 In this case, wait for the DB instance to be available and then apply the recommendation\.

-      If the **Active** button doesn't appear for a recommendation, you can't apply the recommendation using the **Recommendations** page\.
+      If the **Apply now** button doesn't appear for a recommendation, you can't apply the recommendation using the **Recommendations** page\.
 You can modify the DB instance to apply the recommendation manually\.

       For more information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
 **Note**